RoMar19/Building_in_green/README.md

 Pages work as expected in a responsive manner.
 All select options, forms and buttons tested.
 Only a function to clear the selected categories in the dropdown is yet to be implemented.
 When user select an option from the dropdown, after displaying the selection, dropdown does not show all the possible options to selected again.
-User has to click any other nav items to refresh all select options.
+User has to click any other nav link to refresh select options.
 Clear/refresh dropdown function must be implemented in future.

 ## Credits